Who can use the data and how?

 The live API has a default limit of 500 records, so that our servers can cope.
 We recommend that you query a reduced area such as Newcastle district by specifying the top-left and bottom-right corners of a box.

-You could use a full 20.2Mb XML data dump and ask for updates using a ?since= query.
+You could use a full 20.2Mb XML data dump from 19 January 2013 and ask for updates using a ?since= query.